 None of these absorb water, so they are great at wicking moisture.
 Acrylic and polyester also provide warmth.
 Polyester is used to make fabrics like Polarfleece.
 Acrylic can be used as a wool alternative and, like wool, fights odor.

 Alpaca, bison, and yak are luxury fibers.
 Like cashmere, they are warmer than merino wool but lack elasticity.
-They need to be blended with other materials to make socks.
+They need to be blended with other materials.
 Unfortunately, they also tend to be expensive and less durable than merino wool or synthetics.

 Like merino wool, the alpaca in this blend wicks moisture and has anti-microbial properties.
-These socks will keep you dry all day and not stink when you take off your boots by the campfire.
+They will keep you dry all day and not stink when you take off your boots by the campfire.

 Another advantage of alpaca is that it’s hypoallergenic.
-These socks won’t itch even sensitive skin.
+They won’t itch even sensitive skin.
 However, while alpaca is also softer and warmer than merino wool, it’s not elastic.
-Lycra spandex and a wide rib help these socks to fit correctly.
+Lycra spandex and a wide rib help these fit correctly.
 They will even stretch over bulky calves.